%load_ext autoreload

 groupby_column="line",

-ellipsoid=False, # this is faster
+ellipsoid=False, # setting this to False is faster but less accurate

 )